 - Tap – Revolution brand black tap shoes

-- Any color of one-piece leotard without an attached tutu or full skirt
+- Any color of one-piece leotard without an attached tutu or full skirt – NEW sensory friendly seamless leotards available to order!

-- Nude dance soles
+- Modern: Nude dance soles

 Hip Hop